Child Development - Child Care - Pre-School Education

 be correctly processed."

-are the most important teacher in their child's life, and
+are the most important teacher in their child's life

-explain why they're good examples, and explain how difficult
+examples together, and explain why they're good examples, and explain how

 Teaching your Child to Speak